zzzchong/ECR_Retreat_mid_year_2018/README.md

 ## Introduction

 This document lists the program of the ACEMS 2018 ECR Main Retreat.
-The retreat will be held at Thorquay, Victoria from 29 Oct 2018 to 31 Oct 2018.
+The retreat will be held at Torquay, Victoria from 29 Oct 2018 to 31 Oct 2018.

 ## ECR Organising Committee